dumkydewilde/dumky-dot-net/content/posts/2023-03-17-search-console-bigquery-nlp-topic-extraction/index.md

 ## NLP Topic Extraction with the JavaScript Compromise NLP library

 Our text-processing function uses a [JavaScript library called compromise](https://github.com/spencermountain/compromise).
 To use this library in our function we can just `npm install` it unfortunately.
-We'll have to upload it into a Google Cloud Storage bucket from where we can reference it.
+We'll have to [download the 13.11.4 release](https://github.com/spencermountain/compromise/releases/tag/13.11.4) and upload it into a Google Cloud Storage bucket from where we can reference it.
 We can do this with an `OPTIONS` statement.
 The Compromise library abstracts away a lot of the boring stuff but basically it is a lightweight approach to splitting sentences up into parts, that is words or n-grams.
 Those parts will then get tagged as having a certain role within their context, what we call part-of-speech (POS) tagging.